-(a) The Hearing Officer shall call the case and ask for appearances by or for all parties.
-After all of the appearances are made, the parties may make opening statements, orally or in writing, except SBCERA may delay its opening statement until after the Applicant's presentation of evidence.

-(b) If the parties are ready to proceed, the Hearing Officer will describe the documentary file before the Hearing and ensure that all parties have identical document sets.

-(c) The Applicant's full presentation, including any witness testimony, is given.
-During this presentation, the Hearing Officer and the SBCERA's Counsel have the right to ask questions.
+- (a) The Hearing Officer shall call the case and ask for appearances by or for all Parties.
+After all of the appearances are made, the Parties may make opening statements, orally or in writing, except SBCERA may delay its opening statement until after the Applicant's presentation of evidence. - (b) If the Parties are ready to proceed, the Hearing Officer will describe the documentary file before the Hearing and ensure that all Parties have identical document sets. - (c) The Applicant's full presentation, including any witness testimony, is given.

-(d) SBCERA Counsel's full presentation, including any witness testimony, is given.
-During this presentation, the Hearing Officer and the Applicant have the right to ask questions.

-(e) Rebuttal evidence may then be presented in the same order.

-(f) The closing briefs shall be submitted according to the following schedule, the
+During this presentation, the Hearing Officer and the SBCERA's Counsel have the right to ask questions. - (d) SBCERA Counsel's full presentation, including any witness testimony, is given.
+During this presentation, the Hearing Officer and the Applicant have the right to ask questions. - (e) Rebuttal evidence may then be presented in the same order. - (f) The closing briefs shall be submitted according to the following schedule and the timeline will be calculated from the due date of the Reporter's Transcript and will commence thereafter as follows:

-Adopted by BOR 03/04/2021 / PL171336

-42

-timeline will be calculated from the due date of the Reporter's Transcript and will commence thereafter as follows:

-Applicant's Closing Brief - Due 30 days after due date of Reporter's Transcript (postmarked)

-(2) SBCERA's Counsel's Closing Brief - due 30 days after due date of Applicant's Closing Brief (postmarked)

-(3) Applicant's Reply Brief - due 15 days after due date of SBCERA's Counsel's Closing Brief (postmarked)

-(g) Closing briefs should be typed or prepared in a word processing program.
-Briefs should double spaced and written in at least 12 point of a standard font type.
-The Applicant's Closing Brief and SBCERA's Closing Brief may not exceed 20 pages.
-The Applicant's reply brief may not exceed 10 pages.
+- (1) Applicant's Closing Brief Due 30 days after due date of Reporter's Transcript (postmarked) - (2) SBCERA's Counsel's Closing Brief due 30 days after due date of Applicant's Closing Brief (postmarked) - (3) Applicant's Reply Brief due 15 days after due date of SBCERA's Counsel's Closing Brief (postmarked) - (g) Closing Briefs should be typed or prepared in a word processing program.
+Briefs should be double spaced and written in at least 12 point of a standard font type.
+The Applicant's Closing Brief and SBCERA's Closing Brief may not exceed twenty (20) pages.
+The Applicant's Reply Brief may not exceed ten (10) pages.
 The Hearing Officer may elect not to consider material that is presented in briefs after the page limit has been reached.